Updated tax info for 2018.

 Hobby Vs. Business Deductions

-If you’re goal is to make a living as a contract worker, freelancer or home business owner, you want to keep track of your expenses just like you do in a hobby, but you’ll file a Schedule C on your tax return.
-Expenses to consider are cost of materials, advertising, website hosting, postage, Internet access, travel to meet with clients or attend conferences, etc.
+If you’re goal is to make a living as a contract worker, freelancer or home business owner, you want to keep track of your expenses as well as your income.
+Expenses to consider include:

-If you have a loss, make sure you have proof of all you’ve done to turn your home based activities to a career such as your blog, applications, resumes or portfolio, and marketing.
+If you have more expenses than income, and show a loss in your self-employment work, make sure you have proof of all you’ve done to turn your home-based activities to a career such as your blog, applications, portfolio, and marketing.
 It will help prove your point if you’ve formally created a business (i.e. with a licence) and/or have a separate business bank account.
-The IRS will accept business losses only for so long.
+Note that have a loss for 3 out of the last 5 years, you may not be allowed to claim it.

-To learn more about hobby deductions, read the IRS’s Publication 535, the section on Not-For-Profit Activities.
+To learn more about business deductions, read the IRS’s page on Deducting Business Expenses.

 Home Office Deduction

 The IRS has rules about whether or not you can take the home office tax deduction for your contract or freelance work, or home business.
 To qualify, your home office must be used regularly and exclusively for business.
 Regularly means that you’re in your office on a regular basis, not just on occasion.
 Exclusive means that you can’t use the area for personal endeavors.
-For example, if you write for your local paper, then you can’t take the deduction for the work you do at home for the newspaper.
 If only part of a room is used for your writing business, you can claim that section, but you must measure it and use only that area in your calculations.

 Another requirement is that your home office must meet at least one of the following: